 Common Areas of Medical Malpractice

 Different states have different standard deadlines within which a victim can file a medical malpractice lawsuit.
-Depending on the prescription in the statutes of limitation in your state, your attorney can file a claim within the specified period.
+Depending on the prescription in the statutes of limitations in your state, your attorney can file a lawsuit within the specified period.
 In Newark, New Jersey, N.J.
-Statute § 2A-14-2(a), provides a time limitation of two years for malpractice cases.
+Rev. Stat. § 2A:14-2 provides a time limitation of two years for malpractice cases.

 - Surgery errors